-If reading has taken a back seat this summer, there’s still time to offer fun ways for your kids to hit the books – which will help boost reading skills before heading back to school this fall.
-Try to following tips to get your kids hooked on books!
+If reading has taken a back seat this summer, offer up fun ways for your kids to hit the books — which will help boost reading skills as they head back to school this Fall.
+Try the following tips to get your kids hooked on books!

-Have your kids select books that interest them.
-Make sure books are at their level.
-Encourage books that relate to special interest such as sports, hobbies, animals, etc. Don’t push beyond your child’s literary capabilities – the goal is understanding and enjoyment.
+Have your kids select books at their level, that appeal to them.
+Encourage them to read books that relate to special interests such as sports, hobbies, animals, etc. Don’t push beyond your child’s literary capabilities – the goal is understanding and enjoyment.

 Even if your child is able to read, make reading a special time and have fun together.
-Your kids will look forward to this time.
-Get expressive and get into character as you read stories.
+Your kids will look forward to this.
+Get expressive and get into character as you read stories — act out a scene.
 Regardless of their age, keep making this a ritual.

 Read together and ask questions about the story to ensure your child understands what she or he is reading.